-In 2018, the United States saw a dramatic increase in the number of sexually transmitted diseases (STDs).
+In 2018, the United States saw a dramatic increase in the number of sexually transmitted diseases (STDs), making it a major public health concern.
 In New York, positive cases are reported by testing laboratories to the health department, especially for Syphilis, HIV, chlamydia, and gonorrhea.
 Imagine how many others are infected and yet not properly tested.

 Any individual can be at risk for STDs or STIs.
 This is true with unprotected sex or sex that involves multiple partners.

-It is highly recommended to choose a medical practice that provides online access to STD blood test and urine test results so you can immediately access medical records no matter where you are.
+It is highly recommended to choose a medical practice that provides online access to STD blood tests and urine test results so you can immediately access medical records no matter where you are.

 To find health clinics that test for sexually transmitted infections, try searching Google for “STD testing near me”.
 You can make more specific searches by entering the zip code, like “Free STD Check NY 11801”, “free STD testing clinics near me”, or “low-cost STD test NY 10475”.